CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-1-Introduction.md

 - Modern computer architectures are multiprocessor system employ multiprogramming, which allows several jobs to be in memory at the same time, thus ensuring that the CPU always has a job to execute.
 - Multitasking is an extension of multiprogramming wherein CPU scheduling algorithms rapidly switch between processes, providing users with a fast response time.
 - To prevent user programs from interfering with the proper operation of the system, the system hardware has two modes: user mode and kernel mode.
-- **_Various instructions are privileged and can be executed only in kernel mode._** Examples include the instruction to switch to kernel mode, I/O control, timer management, and interrupt management.
+- **_Various instructions are privileged and can be executed only in kernel mode._** Examples include I/O control, timer management, and interrupt management.
 - A process is the fundamental unit of work in an operating system.
 Process management includes creating and deleting processes and providing mechanisms for processes to communicate and synchronize with each other.
 - An operating system manages memory by keeping track of what parts of memory are being used and by whom.
 It is also responsible for dynamically allocating and freeing memory space.
 - Storage space is managed by the operating system; this includes providing file systems for representing files and directories and managing space on mass-storage devices.